sonic-net/SONiC/FAQ.md

 ###CONTRIBUTING
 Q. Can anyone contribute to SONiC?

 A. Yes, SONiC collaborates and welcome open community involvement.
-Please check the contributors guide for details.
+Please check the contributors guide for details: https://github.com/Azure/SONiC/wiki